-- 1. Project Report (80% Weighting) the report captures all the elements of the work that has been undertaken during the term.
+- 1. Project Report (50% Weighting) the report captures all the elements of the work that has been undertaken during the term.
 It is presented in the prescribed format and follows all relevant guidelines as stipulated in the Assessment Criteria Document on the unit Moodle site. - 2.
-Video Presentation (10% Weighting) the 10 minute video will summarize the project work aims & objectives, approach and methodology, main results and outcomes achieved.
-It will conclude with your comment on how you think you have achieved the LOs in this unit. - 3.
-Reflective Journals (10% Weighting) the journal will describe how you have attained each of the learning outcome in this unit with appropriate reflections your experiences in the term.
+Video Presentation (10% Weighting) The video must summarize the project work aims & objectives, approach and methodology, main results and outcomes achieved. - 3.
+Reflective report (10% Weighting) The report must describe how you have attained Engineers Australia Stage 1 Competencies for Engineering Associate.